AllenNeuralDynamics/aind-metadata-entry-js/README.md

-# AIND Metadata Entry
+# AIND Data Transfer Forms
-User-interface to ease AIND metadata ingest and validation.
+User-interface to submit jobs to aind-data-transfer-service.

 # Overview
-This repository contains a React app that renders forms from JSON schemas defined by [aind-data-schema](https://github.com/AllenNeuralDynamics/aind-data-schema).
-The schemas are fetched from an s3-bucket, defined in environment.
-On user-selection, the app renders a form from selected schema (defaults to latest version).
-On submission, it validates the form data, and downloads it as a JSON-file.
+This repository contains a React app that renders forms from JSON schemas defined by [aind-data-transfer-models](https://github.com/AllenNeuralDynamics/aind-data-transfer-models).
+The schemas are fetched from aind-data-transfer-service REST API.
+The user can validate the form, save the form data locally, or submit jobs to aind-data-transfer-service.
+The form data is validated against JSON schema client-side and also sent to aind-data-transfer-service to validate against the Pydantic model.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Suggested Usage
 Browser: Google Chrome.
 Machine: Windows or Linux.

-# Cloud Deployment
+# Deployment
-The application is deployed using AWS Amplify.
-The build configurations can be set in `amplify.yaml`.
+This app needs to be deployed on-premise.

 # Local Development